pramod1988/newsinreactjs/README.md

 ```
 npm install
 ```
-it will install all the package then to start the project press
+it will install all the package then to start the project use below command
 ```
 npm start
 ```
-command to see working example
+To see working example
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).